quasarstream/PHP-FFmpeg-video-streaming/README.md

 Please see **[FFmpeg Protocols Documentation](https://ffmpeg.org/ffmpeg-protocols.html)** for more information.

 ### Conversion
 You can convert your stream to a file or to another stream protocols.
-You should pass a manifest of a stream to the `open` method:
+You should pass a manifest of the stream to the `open` method:

 #### 1. HLS To DASH
 ``` php